notion-macos/.github/profile/README.md

 ## 📌 About
 Notion for Mac is a complete productivity platform that consolidates notes, databases, wikis, and tasks in one unified workspace.
 Built to run natively on macOS, it takes advantage of Apple’s ecosystem to deliver smooth performance, intuitive shortcuts, and seamless synchronization across Mac, iPhone, and iPad.
 With its flexible building blocks, Notion adapts to individual users as well as teams of any size.
 Designers, developers, students, and professionals use Notion to manage projects, track progress, and centralize knowledge in one place.
 Its offline support and fast synchronization ensure that work is always accessible, even without an internet connection.
 By combining clarity, collaboration, and customization, Notion for Mac has become an essential tool for modern productivity.
+Whether you are building a personal knowledge base, organizing class notes, or managing a business workflow, Notion provides the flexibility to make your workspace truly yours.

 ## 🧰 Installation